Red-crowned crane & white-naped crane

 The main threats to these two cranes are habitat loss in both breeding and wintering areas, mainly due to expanding farmland, industries and aquaculture.
 Of the available habitat of the red-crowned crane that existed in 1980, only 8% of it remains today.
 As a result of large habitat losses, the cranes therefore live in high concentrations in few places, which means a greater risk of disease.
 In addition, they are threatened by poisons from pesticides, poaching, egg collection and prolonged periods of drought that increase predation.
 Both species are classified as Vulnerable on the International Red List.

-In collaboration with WWF Russia, we work to protect and restore the species' breeding habitats in the Russian Far East.
-The project works, among other things, to inventory cranes at nesting sites in the Amur region in the Russian Far East, identify and protect key habitats, increase protection for the cranes by supporting rangers to work against poaching, and carry out educational efforts for the local population.
-Protected habitats are primarily about creating and maintaining a network of protected areas of wetlands and grasslands.
+In collaboration with WWF Russia, we have worked to protect and restore the species' breeding habitats in the Russian Far East.
+The project worked, among other things, to inventory cranes at nesting sites in the Amur region in the Russian Far East, identify and protect key habitats, increase protection for the cranes by supporting rangers to work against poaching, and carry out educational efforts for the local population.
+Protected habitats were primarily about creating and maintaining a network of protected areas of wetlands and grasslands.
 About four million hectares of crane habitat are protected in the Amur region.

 White-naped cranes in the wild.
 Photo: Anton Sasin WWF Russia